audreyleowhl/interactiveWordclouds/README.md

 Run `index.html` in a web browser and then enter text in the textarea.
 Generate single-word wordclouds or compound-word wordclouds depending on the button you click.

 ## Web browsers
-This web application currently only works with Firefox.
-Further work is being done to make it compatible with all other web browsers.
+This web application currently works with all web browsers.

 ## Software
 This web application uses these external software: